pingcap/docs/tidb-cloud/tidb-cloud-intro.md

 TiDB Cloud allows users with little or no training to handle once-complex tasks such as infrastructure management and cluster deployment easily.

-- Developers and DBAs can rapidly analyze large amounts of data across multiple datasets.
+- Developers and database administrators (DBAs) can rapidly analyze large amounts of data across multiple datasets.

 - Enterprises of all sizes can easily deploy and manage TiDB Cloud while eliminating friction to their business growth all without prepayment.